 As my children progressed through the higher levels of math they would go through the book on their own and I would check their work.
 Inevitably they would come to a point (usually around lesson 75) where they didn’t understand the concept being taught and I would then spend two to three hours looking through all the previous lessons to help explain the current lesson they couldn’t understand.
 This was frustrating for my kids and for me!

 When I heard about Teaching Textbooks it seemed too good to be true.
 The lessons were on CD’s and for some levels everything was automated including the grade book.
 I was finished teaching math FOREVER!!!
 Or so I thought.

 Minimal Teacher Involvement: I think this is a positive because you can follow along with your child, but it is not necessary.
-In the four years I’ve been using this program I’ve probably spent less than 4 hours helping my kids with math.
+In the four years I used this program I probably spent less than four hours helping my kids with math.
 Since I was looking for a hands-off approach to math this definitely worked.

-Lessons are Easy to Understand: The lessons are presented in an easy to understand way, especially at the younger levels.
+Teaching Textbook Lessons are Easy to Understand: The lessons are easy to understand, especially at the younger levels.
 The teacher speaks slowly and the graphics are interesting but not overwhelming.

-Computerized Grading: For grades 3 through 7 the entire curriculum is on CD Roms and is totally automated.
+Computerized Grading: The entire program is online.
+This includes automatic grading as soon as the child answers the question.
 The program tracks your child’s progress, lets you know which problems they missed, and even keeps a grade book.
 This makes record keeping for math very simple.
-Coming in July Pre-Algebra and Algebra will also be available in this format.

-NonConsumable: There are no workbooks, so more than one child can use the curriculum.
-Even the computer programs can be reset so siblings can use them.
+NonConsumable: There are no workbooks, so more than one child can use the curriculum if they are in the same household.

 They Sell Single Copies of the Cd’s: If you have a careless child who gets into a fight with his brother and in the process cracks a CD in half, you only need to replace one CD, not the whole set.
 I wouldn’t know this from experience, of course.